Asian stocks slide as investors fret over China’s economy

 WALL STREET'S SLIDE: Large technology companies such as Alibaba and Baidu of China and U.S. tech giants including Facebook and Microsoft fell.
 The S&P 500 declined 0.8 percent to 2,818.37.
 Earlier it lost as much as 1.3 percent.
 The Dow Jones Industrial Average shed 0.5 percent to 25,162.41.
 The Nasdaq composite dropped 1.2 percent to 7,774.12.
 The Russell 2000 index of smaller-company stocks sank 1.3 percent to 1,670.67.

 TENCENT SURPRISE: An unexpected drop in profits for Chinese tech giant Tencent rattled investors, adding to recent concerns about the health of China's economy.
 Tencent, a gaming and messaging company, is the most valuable technology company in China.
 Jefferies & Co. analyst Karen Chan said Tencent's revenue was also disappointing, mostly because of weak results from its mobile gaming business.
-Tencent's stock fell 2.9 percent in Hong Kong on Thursday morning.
+Tencent's stock fell 3.2 percent in Hong Kong.

 CHINA FACTOR: Earlier this week, reports on growth in factory output, consumer spending and retail sales in China were all slower than expected.
-But there was encouraging news in Beijing's announcement that it is sending a sending a trade envoy to Washington, renewing efforts to resolve a worsening tariff dispute.
+But there was encouraging news in Beijing's announcement that it is sending a trade envoy to Washington, renewing efforts to resolve the worsening tariff dispute with the Trump administration.

 ANALYST'S VIEWPOINT: Emerging market shares are taking a pinch from weak commodities prices, Mizuho Bank said in a commentary.
 Apart from that, "China's moderating growth also adds further concern given that its potential weaker import demand could ripple through the supply chain and hit export-oriented economies."

-COPPER SINKS: Copper tumbled 4.5 percent to $2.56 a pound, its lowest price in more than a year.
-Copper is considered an important economic indicator because of its uses in construction and power generation, and copper futures have fallen more than 20 percent since they hit an annual high of $3.30 a pound in early June.

-TURKEY'S TROUBLES: Turkey's currency stabilized and rose after authorities sought to ease liquidity problems in the banking system.
-But Turkey imposed $500 million in tariffs on U.S. goods as tensions between the countries increased.
+TURKEY'S TROUBLES: Turkey's currency fell 2.9 percent to 5.79 to the U.S. dollar.
+The country has imposed $500 million in tariffs on U.S. goods as tensions between the countries increase.
 There is also no sign that Turkey's president will let the central bank raise interest rates, which economists say it should do urgently to support the currency.
-The Turkish ISE National 100 index slumped 3.4 after a gain of 0.8 percent Tuesday.
-Indexes in other emerging markets including Brazil and Russia skidded as well.

 Comments